First Language Acquisition

 Overall aims and purpose

-This module provides an overview of how language is learned.
+This module provides an overview of how languages are learned.
 The main objective is to introduce students to central questions in language acquisition research (e.g., How do we learn the meaning of words?
-What are the advantages of bringing up a child bilingually?
-Are children better language learners than adults?).
+What are the advantages of bringing up a child bilingually?)
 The focus will be on first language acquisition.
-We will cover topics such as phonological development, syntactic development, language production, and normal vs. atypical development.
+We will cover topics such as word learning, syntactic development, language production, and normal vs. atypical development.
 We will also examine a variety of theoretical positions, including nativist and empiricist accounts of language acquisition, and a range of empirical approaches used to test these positions.

 • to develop students’ understanding of the processes involved in language acquisition.